The homebirth of Indie Isaacs

 Hi everyone!
 It’s been a whirlwind couple of weeks since giving birth to my third baby girl, Indie.
 I was lucky to have the best birth ever with her and bounced back really quickly which has meant I’ve been back in the Business Chicks office and enjoying these precious newborn days with her too.
 The pace means discretionary time is virtually non existent!
 Life with three children aged four and under is hectic, but whenever I get a little overwhelmed I think of a couple of women in my life that have five and eight children respectively, and remind myself that I’m actually really, really blessed and I have not a thing to complain about.

 My labour with Indie unravelled in a way I wasn’t expecting.
-On Saturday 11 May, I experienced light Braxton Hicks contractions all day (as I had for the two days and nights prior.)
-We stayed home with my other two girls (Milla, who’d just turned four the weekend before and Honey who’s almost two) and enjoyed our last day as a family of four.
-Even though the contractions were still very manageable we thought it a good idea to call our wonderful nanny to come and collect Milla and Honey (as we couldn’t get in touch with my parents.)
+On Saturday 11 May, I experienced light contractions all day and stayed home with my other two girls (Milla, who’d just turned four the weekend before and Honey who’s almost two) and enjoyed our last day as a family of four.
+Even though the contractions were still very manageable we thought it a good idea to call our nanny to come and collect Milla and Honey (as we couldn’t get in touch with my parents.)
 She arrived at 2pm and took the girls, and at the same time the labour started to kick in and the contractions began in earnest.

 My past two babies were born at night (written about here and here if you didn’t catch them) so I was telling myself to hang in there as I thought I had a while to go.
 But things were heating up and at about 3.30pm we called our midwife to check in with her.
 I wasn’t sure she should come over yet but lucky for us, she said she’d come straight away.